djredflame/heart_project/docs/architecture.md

 ### **1. Hardware Interaction**

-- **LCDController:** Directly interfaces with the 16x2 LCD display to manage content.
+- **LCDController:** Directly interfaces with the 16x2 LCD display to manage content over the GPIOs of the Pico 2W.
 - **LEDController:** (Planned) Will interface with LEDs for creating animations.

 ### **2. Core Logic**